Skip to content

 • Affordable.
 Full features cost about $2 a month billed annually, a fraction of the $12.99 a month Jefit or Fitbod charge.

 And the free tier is not a trial that runs out.
-You can log your training free, forever, fully offline, with no account, and your data stays on your device.
+You can log your training free, forever, fully offline, without signing in, and your data stays on your device.
 Pro is for serious lifters who want more: unlimited routines, your full training history, and cloud sync and backup across devices.

 And Musklr won't auto-generate your workouts.
 If you want an algorithm to program for you, that's Fitbod.
 But if you want the fastest, most complete way to log training you've planned yourself, Musklr is it.